iiPythonx/nova/docs/PLUGINS.md

 # Target element the JS will swap out
 target = ".any_css_selector"

-# Skip embedding the JS into the file and just add a script-src?
+# Skip embedding the JS into the file and just add a script-src? (optional)
-external = true
+external = false

+# Skip adding a script altogether, allowing you to make your own? (optional)
+noscript = false
 ```

 #### Plugins / Sass